4 Questions To Ask When Buying ERP Software

 Do they have references that you can speak to for further information?

-To help construct your list of required functionality, check out these resources: Best ERP for Manufacturing: A Features Checklist, Distribution ERP Software: 6 Must-Have Features and Must-Have Features in a Food Industry ERP.
+To help construct your list of required functionality, check out these resources: 5 Must-Have Features in an ERP for the Apparel Industry, Best ERP for Manufacturing: A Features Checklist, Distribution ERP Software: 6 Must-Have Features and Must-Have Features in a Food Industry ERP.

 2. Is the ERP System Future-Proof?